In Bangladesh, Concern’s focus is on preventing the spread of coronavirus in the world’s largest refugee camp near Cox’s Bazar.

 Conditions in the camp are cramped and basic, making social distancing impossible.
 Clean water and hand washing facilities are scarce and shared among many people.
 To avert the threat of the disease entering the camp, the government has imposed a partial lockdown.

-Concern’s priority is to stop the spread of the disease and save lives.
-We are working with the Rohingya community on hygiene awareness, and helping to ensure access to food and other essentials.
+Concern, as a member of the Disasters Emergency Committee, is appealing for funds to help people as they face this deadly new threat.
+We are working with the Rohingya community on hygiene awareness and helping to ensure access to food and other essentials.

 But we need your help to reach more people.